AshleyLerma/AshleyLerma.github.io/README.md

 # AshleyLerma.github.io

 The homework for week 2 was to create a portfolio including a home, contact and portfolio page.
+For week 16's homework I have updated my portfolio to utilize react.

 See it here : https://ashleylerma.github.io/

 Minimum Requirements